 Boulevard St. Germain in the Latin Quarter

-A fine Roman arch, the Arch of Germanicus, and also a
+A fine double Roman arch, the Arch of Germanicus, and also a

 large Roman amphitheatre..